tweag/nickel/core/tests/README.md

 - `integration` contains general purpose integration tests,
 - `examples` contains a runner for samples in the repository's top-level `examples` directory.
+- `manual` contains a runner for samples contained in the Nickel manual.

 ## Why are the tests split into separate crates?